-"And therefore WILL THE LOBD WAIT, that He may be gracious unto you; and therefore will He be exalted, that He may have mercy upon you: for the Lord is a God of judgment: blessed are all THEY THAT WAIT FOR HIM."-ISA.
-XXX.
-18.
+And therefore will the LORD wait, that he may be gracious unto you, and therefore will He be exalted, that he may have mercy upon you: for the LORD is a God of judgment: blessed are all they that wait for him.-Isaiah 30:18

-W^E must not only think of our waiting upon God, but also of what is more wonderful still, of God's waiting upon us.
-The vision of Him waiting on us, will give new impulse and inspiration to our waiting upon Him.
-It will give an unspeakable confidence that our waitin cannot be in vain.
-If He waits for us, then we may be sure that we are more than welcome; that He rejoices to find those He has been seeking for.
-Let us seek even now, at this moment, in the spirit of lowly waiting on God, to find out something of what it means.
-'Therefore will the Lord wait, that He may be gracious unto you.'
-We shall accept and echo back the message: 'Blessed are all they that wait for Him.'
+We must not only think of our waiting upon God, but also of what is more wonderful still, of God's waiting upon us.
+The vision of Him waiting on us will give new impulse and inspiration to our waiting upon Him.
+It will give us an unspeakable confidence that our waiting cannot be in vain.
+If He waits for us, then we may be sure that we are more than welcome-that He rejoices to find those He has been seeking for.
+Let us seek even now, at this moment, in the spirit of lowly waiting on God, to find out, something of what it means.
+"Therefore will the LORD wait, that he may be gracious unto you."
+We will accept and echo back the message, "Blessed are all they that wait for him."

 Look up and see the great God upon His throne.
-He is Love-an unceasing and inexpressible desire to communicate His own goodness and blessedness to all His creatures.
+He is love an unceasing and inexpressible desire to communicate His own goodness and blessedness to all His creatures.
 He longs and delights to bless.
 He has inconceivably glorious purposes concerning every one of His children, by the power of His Holy Spirit, to reveal in them His love and power.
 He waits with all the longings of a father's heart.
 He waits that He may be gracious unto you.
-And each time you come to wait upon Him, or seek to maintain in daily life the holy habit of waiting, you may look up and see Him ready to meet you, waiting that He may be gracious unto you.
+And, each time you come to wait upon Him, or seek to maintain in daily life the holy habit of waiting, you may look up and see Him ready to meet you.
+He will be waiting so that He may be gracious unto you.
 Yes, connect every exercise, every breath of the life of waiting, with faith's vision of your God waiting for you.

-And if you ask, How is it, if He waits to be gracious, that even after I come and wait upon Him, He does not give the help I seek, but waits on longer and longer!
+And if you ask: How is it, if He waits to be gracious, that even after I come and wait upon Him, He does not give the help I seek, but waits on longer and longer?
 There is a double answer.
-The one is this: God is a wise husbandman, 'who waiteth for the precious fruit of the earth, and hath long patience for it.'
-He cannot gather the fruit till it is ripe.
+The one is this.
+God is a wise husbandman, who "waiteth for the precious fruit of the earth, and hath long patience for it (James 5:7).
+He cannot gather the fruit until it is ripe.
 He knows when we are spiritually ready to receive the blessing to our profit and His glory.
 Waiting in the sunshine of His love is what will ripen the soul for His blessing.
-Waiting under the cloud of trial, that breaks in showers of blessing, is as needful.
+Waiting under the cloud of trial, that breaks in showers of blessing, is as necessary.
 Be assured that if God waits longer than you could wish, it is only to make the blessing doubly precious.
-God waited four thousand years, till the fulness of time, ere He sent His Son: our times are in His hands: He will avenge His elect speedily: He will make haste for our help, and not delay one hour too long.
+God waited four thousand years, until the fullness of time, before He sent His Son.
+Our times are in His hands.
+He will avenge His elect speedily.
+He will make haste for our help and not delay one hour too long.